amirHosseinEz/Pseudo-Instagram/README.md

 # Pseudo-Instagram
 JavaProject(Pseudo Instagram)
-implementing Pseudo Instagram with Java
+implementing Pseudo Instagram with Java <pre>
 Almost all features of Instagram were implemented in this project